-For this reporting month, there were two environmental complaints referred from EPD.
-There were a total of twenty-four (24) environmental complaints counted since the commencement of the construction.
-The complaints were handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC.
-Details of the complaints were summarized in the following paragraph.
+For this reporting month, there was no environmental complaint referred from EPD.
+There were a total of twenty-five (25) environmental complaints counted since the commencement of the construction.
+The complaints were handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC when receive.